ckuelker/quick-guide-en-us/DevOps/Backup/linux-backup-solutions.md

-While it is advisable to create once own backup systems for young system administrators to understand the underlying problems of backups, there are free open source software already provided to Linux than can be used, if one understand the core principles of backups.
+While it is advisable to create once own backup systems for young system administrators to understand the underlying problems of backups, there are free open source software already provided to Linux that can be used, if one understand the core principles of backups.

 | Package         | Debian   | Interface | Debian Buster       |  Bullseye   |